 Your surgeon will let you know how much fat is removed and re-injected before your surgery.

 What if I don’t like my results?
 Can I get them fixed?

-Brazilian butt lift results can be reversed, although it will require another surgery to do this.
-The unwanted fat can be removed with liposuction.
 Other issues, like asymmetry in shape/size, indentations or inadequate volume, can also be resolved, usually by adding more fat.
-You should talk to your surgeon to find out what their financial policy is regarding touchups and corrections before your surgery.
+You should talk to your surgeon to find out what their financial policy is regarding touch-ups and corrections before your surgery.

 When can I start exercising again after surgery?

 This depends on your surgeon.
 Some recommend just two weeks while others advise about 6 weeks.
 Either way, you should always wait until your surgeon has cleared you.
 Always start off with light, low impact cardiovascular exercise, like walking, and gradually add more to your regimen.
 Strength training, like squats and lunges, should be added last.